+ND?

 The product is principally made of the fruit and leaf extracts (together nearly 82% of the formula) with FOS as the only significant caloric sweetener (10%).
 The remaining ~10% is the added water plus a small amount of gum.
 According to proximate analysis, the moisture of the concentrate was 88.6%, reflecting it is a concentrated syrup-like liquid but not as high in solids as typical cordials (which are >50% sugar syrup).
 The total carbohydrate content is 11.0 g/100 mL, of which measured total sugars (glucose, fructose, sucrose) are 13.1 g/100 mL.
 The slight discrepancy – sugars exceeding total carbs – is likely due to analytical limitations; FOS may not be fully captured in “total sugars” but contributes to refractometric solids, and the difference method for carbs could under-estimate due to organic acid mass (Wadhwa et al., 2022).
 Regardless, the product is low in sugars compared to regular fruit syrups, which often exceed 50 g/100 mL; our use of FOS replaces much of that sugar.
 Protein is negligible at 0.1 g/100 mL, and fat is not detectable (<0.1 g), as expected for fruit-based beverages.
 Ash content of 0.6% indicates some mineral contribution from the fruit and leaves (e.g., calcium, potassium); sodium is only 8.1 mg/100 mL, indicating no significant salt addition.
 The energy content is 44 kcal per 100 mL, which is modest – for a realistic serving (say 30 mL concentrate diluted in water) it would be only ~13 kcal, making it very diet-friendly.
 The measured HCA concentration of approximately 170 mg/100 mL provides a substantial, functional dosage.
 This HCA concentration, delivered in a food matrix, positions the product as a viable alternative to Garcinia supplements for individuals seeking support for lipid metabolism and weight management (Andueza, 2021).
 Furthermore, the combination of HCA (for fat metabolism), the inferred high polyphenol content from the leaf extract (for antioxidant support), and the FOS (for gut health) results in a beverage that offers a comprehensive spectrum of functional benefits.
 The inclusion of the Garcinia leaf extract is particularly beneficial, as leaves are rich in phenolics and flavonoids (Chuaijit et al., 2024), contributing to antioxidant activity which, while moderate compared to other species, is nutritionally relevant